YouthBuild season recently ended, at least for those of us lucky enough to be writing the proposals and preparing the application packages.

 3. As long as we’re talking about data, I can also surmise that the DOL is implicitly encouraging applicants to massage data.
 For example, existing applicants have to report on the reports they’ve previously submitted to the DOL, and they get points for hitting various kinds of targets.
 In the “Placement in Education or Employment” target, “Applicants with placement rates of 89.51% or higher will receive 8 points for this subsection,” and for “Retention in Education or Employment,” Applicants with retention rates of 89.51% or higher will receive 8 points for this subsection.”
 Attaining these rates with a very difficult-to-reach population is, well, highly improbable.

 That means a lot of previously funded applicants have also been. . . rather optimistic with their self-reported data.
-That doesn’t necessarily mean they’re lying, per se.
-How does that work?
-Let’s say that an organization is tracking a YouthBuild graduate, and the organization finds that the graduate is working at McDonald’s, but she also worked on her Uncle’s deck for $30 last weekend.
+Still, those previously funded applicants’ haven’t necessarily been lying, per se.
+To understand why, let’s say that an organization is tracking a YouthBuild graduate and the organization finds that the graduate is working at McDonald’s.
+But she also worked on her Uncle’s deck for $30 last weekend.
 Is she employed?
 Is she employed in the construction industry?
 Or let’s say that a graduate reports that he’s enrolled in a community college.
 Do you call the community college and get the graduate to release his records, or do you take him at his word?
+Do you subtly encourage him to tell you he’s in school?

 4. The RFP is structured in a strange way: the “Program Design” wants applicants to describe the training they’ll provide before the outreach, recruitment, and selection process.
 It would make more sense to structure the RFP in the order that participants will actually move through.
 Perhaps this is also symptomatic of the problems whoever wrote this RFP experienced in chopping up last year’s RFP to make this year’s.